mdsteele/ahi/README.md

 # ahi

-Rust library for encoding/decoding ASCII Hex Image (.ahi) files.
+Rust library for encoding/decoding ASCII Hex Image (.ahi) and ASCII Hex Font (.ahf) files.

+## The AHI format

 ASCII Hex Image (AHI) is a simple text-based format for storing collections of small, 16-color images.
 It is intended for storing sprites for games or other